Founders Fund raises $1 billion for fifth venture fund

 In addition to Nosek, Founders Fund V will be led by partners Ken Howery, Brian Singerman, Peter Thiel, Lauren Gross, Geoff Lewis and Scott Nolan.

-Thiel, Nosek and Howery are among those who founded PayPal, later bought by eBay Inc.
+Thiel, Nosek and Howery are among those who founded PayPal, later bought by eBay Inc (EBAY.O).

 Since Founders was launched with a $50 million fund in 2005, it has raised more than $2 billion in a series of increasingly large investment vehicles.
 Its previous fund, Founders Fund IV, closed at the end of 2011 with $625 million in commitments.